Chafik42/minitalk/README.md

 It its a very usefull project, because it can create a lot of possibilites for future use.

+You have to make communicate a server, and a client, the server will receive the message of the client, and the goal is to receive the message as fast as possible.

+In the bonus you can make a ping pong implementation, the server will send a signal to client that he received the message.

+Another bonus is to handle emoji, the client will send an emoji as message, and the server will correcly display it.

+All of that is made possible by the signal and wait function, and a good skill on bitwise operation (some of the High school courses are usefull).

 ![wqeeeeqwe](https://user-images.githubusercontent.com/76008303/160245827-e7523879-b9f5-4e3d-8730-d305fb557fda.png)

 Full subject :